syncfusion-content/maui-docs/MAUI/EffectsView/Effects.md

 ## Scale

-`SfEffects.Scale` is a smooth transition on the size of the [`SfEffectsView.Content`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) from actual size to the size calculated based on [`ScaleFactor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html#Syncfusion_XForms_EffectsView_SfEffectsView_ScaleFactor) in pixels.
+`SfEffects.Scale` is a smooth transition on the size of the [`SfEffectsView.Content`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) from its actual size to the size calculated based on [`ScaleFactor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html#Syncfusion_XForms_EffectsView_SfEffectsView_ScaleFactor) in pixels.

 {% tabs %}